dcdaz/danielcordova.me/content/blog/my_journey_to_fullstack.md

 #### Reactivity and other Quirks

-Understand *ref and reactive* and how they can hold value from a html tag and/or update it was a challenge to me, because i couldn't connect the idea in my head.
+Understand *r*ef and reactive** and how they can hold value from a html tag and/or update it was a challenge to me, because i couldn't connect the idea in my head.
 But once I understood it, evertyhing was way easier specially handle the data I got from *API* and show it on web browser.

-*onMounted* was a super easy concept to understand what it does and how to use it.
-About *watch*, is something that I still need to review on documentation to not forget how it works.
+**onMounted** was a super easy concept to understand what it does and how to use it.
+About **watch**, is something that I still need to review on documentation to not forget how it works.
 And one thing that troubles me a lot was to pass Global variables such as backend URL, at the begining I wrote them on the `main.js` file but lately I learned how `.env`, `.env.local` and `.env.production.local` works on *VueJS* and it was kinda a **Eureka** feeling.
 I used those files on other langs/projects such as *Python* but didn't know how they work with *VueJS*.

 ### Learning Vue Router